beejjorgensen/bgnet/src/bgnet.md

 | `FD_ISSET(int fd, fd_set *set);` | Return true if `fd` is in the `set`. |
 | `FD_ZERO(fd_set *set);`          | Clear all entries from the `set`.    |

-Finally, what is this weirded out \index{struct timeval@\texttt{struct timeval}}
+Finally, what is this weirded out [ixtt[struct timeval]] `struct timeval`?
-`struct timeval`?
 Well, sometimes you don't want to wait forever for someone to send you some data.
 Maybe every 96 seconds you want to print "Still Going..." to the terminal even though nothing has happened.
 This time structure allows you to specify a timeout period.
 If the time is exceeded and `select()` still hasn't found any ready file descriptors, it'll return so you can continue processing.

 The `struct timeval` has the follow fields: